 According to the American Society for the prevention of cruelty to animals, these attractive and popular houseplants are non-toxic to both cats and dogs.

 Is ‘Bella’ Considered Invasive?

-These sensitive plants are not invasive, and indeed, have not been naturalized in any part of the United States.
+These sensitive plants are not invasive and, indeed, have not been naturalized in any part of the United States.

-Suggested Uses For Neanthe Bella Elegans
+Suggested Uses For Neanthe Bella Palms

 If you live in an area where Miniature Fishtail Dwarf Palm is winter hardy, it makes an excellent choice as an accent in shady areas.
 Remember that it naturally grows as an understory in deep forests.

 It also does well when kept as a container plant indoors or outdoors.
 The most common use for Parlor Palm (as the name would imply) is as a houseplant.

 These plants do very well inside in low-light settings with steady, consistently warm temperatures.
 This is why they are such a popular choice in homes and in public settings such as offices and malls.

 Parlor Palm is known for its ability to tolerate lower light conditions and air purifying properties, making it an excellent indoor plant.

 If you’re looking for indoor house plants but particularly for a low-light tabletop palm tree also used as an accent plant check out the Chamaedora elegans ‘Bella’ palm, be careful not to overwater and keep an eye out for spider mites.